jhallen/joe-editor/docs/man.md

 ### Rectangle mode

 Type __^T X__ to have __^K B__ and __^K K__ select rectangular blocks
 instead of stream-of-text blocks.
+This is also known as columnar mode.
 This mode is useful for moving, copying, deleting or saving columns of text.
 You can also filter columns of text with the __^K /__ command- if you want to sort a column, for example.
 The insert file command, __^K R__ is also affected.

 When rectangle mode is selected, overtype mode is also useful (__^T T__).
 When overtype mode is selected, rectangles will replace